cagov/covid19.ca.gov-site-eng-playbook/content/pages/dashboards.md

 date: Last Modified
 permalink: /dashboards/index.html
 eleventyNavigation:
-  key: dashboards
+  key: Public dashboards
-  order: 0
+  order: 24
-  title: Public dashboards
 ---

 Public facing dashboards need to be held to more stringent performance and accessibility requirements in order to successfully serve an audience using a large variety of devices and connection strengths.